Table of Contents

-開き直る (ひらきなおる, hirakinaoru) is one of the standard Japanese words that are difficult to translate in English.
-Its general meaning is ‘to admit something negative and start to show a bold attitude’.
+開き直る (ひらきなおる, hiraki naoru) is one of the standard Japanese words that are difficult to translate into English.
+Its general meaning is “to admit/accept something negative and start to show a bold attitude”.
 Basically, it is used in one of the following two cases.

 Case 1: Show an Unrepentant and Shameless Attitude

-You will be criticised for doing 開き直る (hirakinaoru) if you admit your mistakes while defiantly showing an unrepentant attitude, saying ‘Yeah that’s my fault, but so what?’.
-You may also do 開き直る when you admit your weakness in a self-deprecating way.
-For instance, if you say, ‘Because I innately suck at communication, I’d never have a girlfriend whatever I do.’, you are doing 開き直る (to admit your weakness and show an unrepentant, indolent and give-up attitude).
+You will be criticised for doing hiraki-naoru if you admit your mistake while defiantly showing an unrepentant attitude, saying “Yeah that’s my fault, but so what?”.
+In this case, one of the closest English translations would be “double down” or “be defiant”.
+In addition, hiraki-naoru can also describe the situation when you admit your weakness in a self-deprecating way.
+For instance, if someone says, “Because I am a complete failure, I’ll never have a girlfriend”, that’s also hiraki-naoru (i.e. admit your weakness and show an unrepentant, indolent and give-up attitude).

 Case 2: To Accept that You have No Control Over a Bad Situation